 Even the extra hot liquid in an Ultrasonic Cleaner can be enough to Fade the Colors if left in too long.

-Steam Cleaning is the same.
+Steam Cleaners are the same.
 It blows intense Hot Steam on the Gems and can alter the Color Enhancement of Green Diamonds, Blue Diamonds and Yellow Diamonds.